RenovoSolutions/renovo-checkout-kata/README.md

+> [!WARNING]
+> This repository has been archived and is not maintained.
+Preserving for historical reference.

 # Renovo Checkout Kata
 This repository is primarily used as an interview kata for our job candidates.
 It replicates our tech stack in a single Visual Studio solution, using ASP.NET WebAPI and Angular 2, running locally on IIS express.